 1. Calendula protects the garden from pests

-Like most everyone, you probably have many maddening pests and insects in your garden.
+Like almost everyone, you probably have many maddening pests and insects in your garden.
 This is most definitely why you must consider planting Calendula, as it so cleverly repels unwanted bugs and attracts beneficial insects like butterflies, bees and ladybugs.

 2. Calendula flowers beautify your garden